Map Connector

 If security is enabled, you can set up permissions to restrict clients' access to these data structures.

-For example, to read from map sources, you must add the create and read permissions for those maps.
-If you use the map connector to write to map sinks, you must add the create and put permissions for those maps.
+permissions for those maps.
+If you use the map connector to write to map sinks, you must add the create

-For details, see Client Security.
+For details, see Client Authorization.

 Map as a Batch Source